Skip to main content

 Related cube Logical name of the other cube.
 DependentCubeName

-6. Optionally edit the cube class in Studio to define a dependency of this relationship to some other relationship defined in the same cube.
+6. Optionally edit the cube class in an IDE to define a dependency of this relationship to some other relationship defined in the same cube.

 In some cases, there is a virtual dependency between two relationships.
 For example, you might have a cube with a Country relationship and a Product relationship.
 These relationships are logically independent from each other; theoretically any product could be sold in any country.
 But if specific products are sold only in specific countries, there is a virtual dependency between these relationships.
 When a user selects a country, it is desirable to show only the products appropriate for that country.